shrey45/The-Sykkle/README.md

 This week was solely spent on developing our protoype.
 We used our skethches and CAD design to guide us in building the back peice of the frame.
 We initially ran into problems getting the neccesary 45 degree angle, but with the help of the swiveling chop saw, we got it .
 We built each side of the back frame indiviudally, and added a middle suppot beam that wasn't in our drawings, because it needed significantly more support than we forsaw.
 Below is 1/2 of the frame we built.

 One thing that went well was our building and improvising.
 We realized that there would be to much stress on the middle of our frame, and we quickly thought of and built an effective solution.
+One thing we could do better is efficent buidling.

 <img src="Images/BackFrame.png" alt="BackFrame" width="300">
 (Back Frame)